Writer-director for your eyes & ears.

 In September 2018, Jared served as an instructor at the first-ever class of the Los Angeles branch of the Miskatonic Institute of Horror Studies, moderating a career-spanning discussion with renowned indie-horror filmmaker, Don Coscarelli.

-Jared worked as a staff writer for the 2019 event series revival of Nickelodeon’s Are You Afraid of the Dark? as well as Syfy Channel’s TV series based on George A. Romero’s Day of the Dead (2021).
+Jared was as a staff writer for the 2019 event series revival of Nickelodeon’s Are You Afraid of the Dark? as well as Syfy Channel’s TV series based on George A. Romero’s Day of the Dead (2021).
 He has also written episodes of the upcoming Are You Afraid of the Dark? podcast series for Nickelodeon.